Kambo removes deeply rooted

 Will I Get Permanent Scarring?

 The burn marks will heal and fade with time but depending on your skin colour and type you may always have small visible scars.
-Most people see their Kambo scars as a badge of honour.
+Most people see their Kambo scars as a badge of honor.
 The same points can be reused after 2- 3 months.
 After the dots of Kambo are removed, the points are dressed with a natural tree sap.
 This helps them to heal faster and ensures they stay free from infection until they scab naturally.